exonum/exonum-time/MANUAL.md

     testkit.create_blocks_until(Height(2));
     let snapshot = testkit.snapshot();
     let schema = TimeSchema::new(snapshot);
-    // Check that the time in blockchain and for the validator has been update. assert_eq!(schema.time().get(), Some(Time::new(time::UNIX_EPOCH)));
+    // Check that the time in the blockchain and for the validator has been updated. assert_eq!(schema.time().get(), Some(Time::new(time::UNIX_EPOCH)));
     assert_eq!(
         schema.validators_time().get(validator_public_key),